rksvc/mpv-manual/docs/command-interface/list-of-input-commands.md

         when using this mode - or you might receive duplicate images in cases when a frame was dropped.
 This flag can be combined with the other flags, e.g. `video+each-frame`.

+    The exact behaviors of all flags other than `each-frame` depend on the selected video output.

     Older mpv versions required passing `single` and `each-frame` as second argument (and did not have flags).
 This syntax is still